-The fact that the Negro movement has put them in motion means that, if there ever came an assault on labor in this country, they are now prepared by the habit of moving, to go out to defend labor and the poor. ... [and] it is the movement of the Negro poor who have begun what I hope will be a great and mighty war on poverty.
+The fact that the Negro movement has put them in motion means that, if there ever came an assault on labor in this country, they are now prepared by the habit of moving, to go out to defend labor and the poor. ... [and] it is the movement of the Negro poor who have begun what I nope will be a great and mighty war on poverty.

-[Then] in 1960, when McCartnyism was so tight that not a student on the American Qampus dared to have a political debate, when the Negro students in North Carolina started sit-ins, by the power of their DON'T MIX THE TALL RACE WITH THE SHORT RACE.
-IF GOD HAD WANTED EVERYONE THE SAME SIZE, HE WOULD HAVE MADE THEM THAT WAY.
+(Then) in 1960, when McCarthyism was so tight that not a student on the American campus dared to have a political debate, when the Negro students in North Carolina started sit-ins, by the power of their

+PACE WITH THE SHORT RACE WITH THE SHORT RACE.
+IF GOD HAD WANTED EVERYONE THE SAME SIZE, HE WOULD HAVE MADE THEM deeds and personalities, they forced white students in almost every college to organize politically on the campus.